Don’t have the time or the energy for the full day hike and paddle to Caines Head? Paddle out and we pick you up in the water taxi!

 Please understand that Miller’s Landing also incurs a hefty financial merchant fee from our bank for the cost of charging your credit card and again for the cost of refunding it, and there is also a cost involved for the time involved in processing and refunding your reservation in employee costs.
 Our goal when taking your reservation is to have a solid, guaranteed prepaid reservation.
 We strongly discourage the practice of making reservations without having an airline ticket or making tentative reservations.
 Thank you for your understanding.

-Our Guides come from all different backgrounds; from being ski instructors, snowmobile guides, wranglers, or passionate outdoor enthusiasts.
-Everyone comes from a customer service-rich background with a passion for interpretation, protecting the outdoors and safety.
-Our team is trained for two weeks to refine their skills together and learn all they need to know to safely guide our clients.
-We instruct and certify our guides as ACA II kayakers, practice cold water rescue techniques, and require that all guides have an up-to-date Wilderness First Responder Certification.
-Learn more about our training process by reading our blog from the 2022 training session!
+Our Guides are all experienced in kayaking and in outdoor leadership before joining our team.
+They often come from all different backgrounds; from being ski instructors, snowmobile guides, backpacking guides, or passionate outdoor enthusiasts.
+Which we believe helps build a strong diverse team with many skills who are all able to thrive and learn from each other.
+Everyone is trained for two weeks to refine their skills together and learn all they need to know to safely guide our clients.
+We instruct and certify our guides as ACA L2 kayakers, practice cold water rescue techniques, spend 6 amazing but grueling days in the backcountry as a team, and require that all guides have an up-to-date Wilderness First Responder Certification.

 Check it out here: Kayak Guide Training Summer 2022 | Miller’s Landing (millerslandingak.com)